 Our initiative led to organizing of the artisans into Self Help Groups, strengthening of their technical and business skills, design innovation and product diversification, introduction of new tools, and direct linkages to diverse markets including exhibitions and orders.
 A brand identity by the name of “Haldipada Bamboo Works” has also been established and promoted to enhance direct market linkages.

-A total 8 Self Help Groups (SHG) were formed and trained in SHG management.
-Bank accounts were opened for all the eight SHGs so that they can develop the habit of saving.
+A total 7 Self Help Groups (SHG) have been formed and trained in SHG management.
+Bank accounts have been opened for all the SHGs so that they can develop the habit of saving.

 Today the artisans earn their livelihood from production of diverse bamboo products; their income is currently three times more than what they used to earn before; they have started supplying to export buyers; they have dignity in their work and have the aspiration to reach out to national level buyers with their bamboo work.

 Moreover, these bamboo weavers have also recently received the formal recognition of “artisans” through the Artisan ID cards.
 AIACA had sent their applications about more than two years ago and since then there has been a continuous follow up and policy advocacy to recognize these Dalit bamboo weavers under the category of Bamboo artisans.
 This recognition has added to the dignity and inclusion of this cluster further.